Coding For Pilonidal Cysts

 An infected pilonidal cyst is usually treated initially in the physician’s office.
 An incision and drainage (I&D) is performed to open and drain the cyst.

-If the cyst comes back, a more extensive surgical procedure may be needed to remove the abscess entirely.
+A more extensive surgical procedure may be needed to remove the abscess if the cyst returns.
 This is known as a pilonidal cystectomy.

 Once the surgery is completed, the physician may elect to leave the wound open and allow it to heal, or close the wound with sutures.

 Dressings will need to be changed after surgery, and the patient may need to shave around the site to keep hairs from getting inside the wound.

 Now that you know how to locate and verify the diagnosis codes for pilonidal cysts (L05.01, L05.91) and understand the related ICD-10-CM coding guidelines, you should have no problem coding for this condition.